martin-olivier/vangelis/README.md

 ```

 Here we want to test a program that takes parameters and prints them in the standard output.
 We will also test some system commands
-Let's create a test file :
+Let's create a test file:

 ```
 # test.io

-# set the default timeout of the tests to 1 sec :
+# set the default timeout of the tests to 1 sec:
 @default timeout 1

 [Simple Print] python3 printer test